OfficeDev/PnP-Guidance/CONTRIBUTING.md

 The `add` command adds your changes to a staging area in preparation for committing them to the repository.
 The period after the `add` command specifies that you want to stage all of the files that you added or modified, checking subfolders recursively.
 (If you don't want to commit all of the changes, you can add specific files.
 You can also undo a commit.
 For help, type `git add -help` or `git status`.)

 The `commit` command applies the staged changes to the repository.
 The switch `-m` means you are providing the commit comment in the command line.
-The -v and -a switches can be omitted.
-The -v switch is for verbose output from the command, and -a does what you already did with the add command.
+The `-v` and `-a` switches can be omitted.
+The `-v` switch is for verbose output from the command, and `-a` does what you already did with the `add` command.

 You can commit multiple times while you are doing your work, or you can commit once when you're done.

 #### Submit a pull request to the main repository

-When you're finished with your work and are ready to have it merged into the main repository, follow these steps.
+When you're finished with your work and are ready to have it merged into the main repository, follow these steps:

 #### To submit a pull request to the main repository